jkomoros/sudoku/README.md

+#sudoku
 sudoku is a package written in go for generating and solving sudoku puzzles.
 Notably, it is able to solve a puzzle like a human would, and aspires to provide high-quality difficulty ratings for puzzles based on a model trained on hundreds of thousands of solves by real users.

-It is very much a work in progress, and may be rough/over-engineered/slow in places.
+This is my first non-trivial project written in Go.
+It is very much a *work in progress*, and may be rough/broken/over-engineered/non-idiomatic/slow in places.
 Pull requests welcome!

 ##Included commands